jeanmadao/hexcess/README.md

 # hexcess
 ## Description
 > [!WARNING]
-> Hexcess is still in its early phase, therefore a lot of features are missing
+> hexcess is still in its early phase, therefore a lot of features are missing
 > for now.
 Please keep that in mind when using Hexcess!

 hexcess is a (yet another) Ncurses-based hex viewer, and soon editor as well.